top of page

 The room was first tested listening to familiar 'Reference Track' material.

-The audible difference in detail is now incredible!
+The audible difference in detail is now incredible, as observed by all clients!

 Acoustic screen panels were designed & built to provide additional room treatment also to provide flexible solutions for recording vocals.